My Awarded Projects

 A gripping new piece of music-theatre inspired by Chelsea Manning’s (formerly Bradley) 2009 transfer of classified information to WikiLeaksCreated By: Beth Morrison Projects

 Since 2005, Beth Morrison Projects (BMP) has been an industry disruptor and tastemaker at the forefront of musical and theatrical innovation by commissioning, developing, producing and touring the groundbreaking new works of living composers and their collaborators, which take the form of opera-theatre, music-theatre, and vocal-theatre.
 BMP encourages risk-taking and the result is provocative works that represent a dynamic and lasting legacy for a new American canon.

 The 2014 bi-coastal expansion to Los Angeles sprang from growing partnerships and relationships with institutions such as LA Opera, the LA Phil, Ford Theatres, Center Theatre Group and RVCC.
 During the last five years alone, BMP has produced works in 43 venues in 22 cities around the world.
 BMP’s commitment to cutting edge musical expression has created “its own genre” (Opera News) of originality.
-In 2013, Beth Morrison Projects and HERE Arts Center co-founded the PROTOTYPE Festival, which showcases contemporary opera-theatre and music-theatre projects over ten days each January.
-The New Yorker recently wrote that the festival is “Essential to the evolution of American Opera,” and the New York Times called the festival “Bracingly innovative… a point of reference.”
+In 2013, Beth Morrison Projects and HERE Arts Center co-founded PROTOTYPE Festival, which showcases contemporary opera-theatre and music-theatre projects over ten days each January.
+The New Yorker wrote that the festival is “essential to the evolution of American Opera,” and The New York Times called the festival “bracingly innovative…a point of reference.”